Veera Sivaji

-Veera Sivaji is a 2016 Indian Tamil-language action film directed by Ganesh Vinayak, starring Vikram Prabhu and Shamili.
+Veera Sivaji is a 2016 Indian Tamil-language action thriller film directed by Ganesh Vinayak, starring Vikram Prabhu and Shamili.
 The film began production during July 2015.
 Released worldwide on 16 December 2016, it met with extremely negative reviews and was a disaster at the box office.

 Plot

 Sivaji (Vikram Prabhu) is a carefree taxi driver who earns a living in Pondicherry.
 Though he appears playful and happy-go-lucky, he carries the burden of responsibility on his shoulders—he has a young niece who depends on him after the loss of her parents.
 His only goal is to provide her with a secure life and ensure she gets good medical treatment for her health condition.

 During his taxi rides, Sivaji meets Anjali (Shamili), a soft-spoken IT employee.
 Their encounters gradually blossom into love, and Sivaji starts dreaming of a settled, peaceful future with her.

 However, Sivaji’s life takes a dark turn when he gets entangled in a dangerous money-laundering network.
 Unsuspecting at first, he is lured into the web of deceit by a group of smooth-talking conmen posing as wealthy businessmen.
 Believing them to be genuine, Sivaji tries to invest and multiply money quickly to pay for his niece’s treatment.
 But soon, he realizes that he has been cheated, and the entire racket is linked to a high-profile crime syndicate.

 Now, Sivaji must use his street-smart wit and courage to outplay the criminals.
 With the support of Anjali, he takes on the network—facing betrayals, violent encounters, and mind games.
 The story revolves around how Sivaji overcomes these challenges, exposes the fraudsters, and ultimately saves both his niece’s life and his own future.